Deepfake: Amateur development

 The term deepfake originated in late 2017 from a Reddit user named "deepfakes".
 He, along with other members of Reddit's "r/deepfakes", shared deepfakes they created; many videos involved celebrities' faces swapped onto the bodies of actors in pornographic videos, while non-pornographic content included many videos with actor Nicolas Cage's face swapped into various movies.

+After this first introduction, amateur development grew at a quick rate because of the presence of open-source software and tutorials on the Internet.
+The freely available tools like FakeApp, FaceSwap, and DeepFaceLab allowed users who did not have any formal education in computer science to assemble deepfake videos with consumer hardware.
+Online forums such as Reddit, GitHub and YouTube were important to the distribution of software, instructions, and sample content, and helped to spread and perfect amateur creation of deepfakes quicker.

 Other online communities continue to share pornography on platforms that have not banned deepfake pornography.

 Commercial development

 In January 2018, a proprietary desktop application called "FakeApp" was launched.
 This app allows users to easily create and share videos with their faces swapped with each other.
 As of 2019, "FakeApp" had been largely replaced by open-source alternatives such as "Faceswap", command line-based "DeepFaceLab", and web-based apps such as DeepfakesWeb.

 Larger companies started to use deepfakes.
 Corporate training videos can be created using deepfaked avatars and their voices, for example Synthesia, which uses deepfake technology with avatars to create personalized videos.
 The mobile app Momo created the application Zao which allows users to superimpose their face on television and movie clips with a single picture.
 As of 2019 the Japanese AI company DataGrid made a full body deepfake that could create a person from scratch.

-As of 2020 audio deepfakes, and AI software capable of detecting deepfakes and cloning human voices after 5 seconds of listening time also exist.
+By 2020, audio deepfakes and AI software capable of cloning human voices based on a few seconds of speech exist.
+Tools for deepfake detection also emerge.
 A mobile deepfake app, Impressions, was launched in March 2020.
 It was the first app for the creation of celebrity deepfake videos from mobile phones.

 Resurrection

-Deepfake technology's ability to fabricate messages and actions of others can include deceased individuals.
-In October 2020, Kim Kardashian posted a video featuring a hologram of her late father Robert Kardashian created by the company Kaleida, which used a combination of performance, motion tracking, SFX, VFX and DeepFake technologies to create the illusion.
+Deepfake technology's ability to fabricate messages and actions of others can extend to the deceased, such as in grief therapy that allows seeming communication with a deceased loved one.
+In October 2020, Kim Kardashian posted a video featuring a hologram of her late father, Robert Kardashian, created by the company Kaleida, which used a combination of performance, motion tracking, SFX, VFX and DeepFake technologies to create the illusion.

-In 2020, a deepfake video of Joaquin Oliver, a victim of the Parkland shooting was created as part of a gun safety campaign.
+In 2020, a deepfake video of Joaquin Oliver, a victim of the Parkland shooting, was created as part of a gun safety campaign.
 Oliver's parents partnered with nonprofit Change the Ref and McCann Health to produce a video in which Oliver to encourage people to support gun safety legislation and politicians who back do so as well.

 In 2022, a deepfake video of Elvis Presley was used on the program America's Got Talent 17.

-A TV commercial used a deepfake video of Beatles member John Lennon, who was murdered in 1980.